openstack/performance-docs/doc/source/test_results/1000_nodes/fake_drivers/1000_nodes_fake_driver.rst

 The results presented in this study are based on experiments made with the OpenStack Mitaka release.
 The system has been deployed leveraging a dedicated set of scripts [#]_ built on top of Kolla framework [#]_.
-Each service is encapsulated in a dedicated container and have been started accross 26 physical servers.
+Each service is encapsulated in a dedicated container and have been started across 26 physical servers.
 Note that we are only interested in evaluating the scalability of the control plane, for this purpose we use the nova fake drivers at the compute level.

 The OpenStack services placement is described (numbers in parenthesis indicate the number of instances/containers) in the following listing :

 - control (1 physical server)

   - neutron_server (1)
   - nova_novncproxy (1)
   - nova_consoleauth (1)